tjeastmond/cribl/README.md

 This project reads logs via file streams, and approaches pulling data from the files in two different ways.

 Both approaches only read in a chunk of data at a time and steps through the buffer backwards looking for lines that satisfy filtering and the requqired number of results needed.
 We seek backwards to ensure that the newest lines are returned first.
-The function running this process opperates like a generator function, yielding and waiting for the next chunk of data to be requested.
+The function running this process opperates like a generator, yielding and waiting for the next chunk of data to be requested.

-My first solution with take the buffer and splits it on new lines and steps through them backwards looking for viable log lines.
+My first solution would take the buffer and split it on new lines and steps through them backwards looking for viable log lines.
 It filters and only returns the number of results requested.
 This solution is more memory intensive, but is more readable and easier to follow.

 The second solution that I kept in place is more memory efficient, but potentionally harder to follow.
-It leaves the buffer in tact, looks for the last new line character and then plucks out the last line from the buffer.
-Eventually the buffer will be empty and needs a new chunk of data, or not if we have all we need.
+It leaves the buffer in tact, looks for the last new line character and then plucks out the last line.
+Eventually the buffer will empty and need a new chunk of data, unless we have all we need.

 I left a toggle in place to switch between both solutions if you are interested, and could be found in the `src/app/reader/search.ts` file.

 **Parsing Logs**

 I wanted to make sure that the logs get to the endpoint in a useable format.
 I wrote an abstract base class that both current parsers implement.
 The idea is to make it so additional parsers could be easily added and used in the future.
-I was also thinking the API caller could request a specific parser to be used, but I did not implement that feature yet.
+I was also thinking the API caller could request a specific parser to be used, but I haven't implement that feature yet.

 The parsers use simple logic to determine if they are the best solution for the log file.
 If no parser works, the log is returned as an array of log lines.